ritza-co/internal-articles/css framework vs.md

 *Bulma* can be seen as a smaller version of bootstrap with less complexities, providing beginners with comparable benefits to it's much larger -bootstrap- counterpart.

-Consider *Bootstrap* if you're looking to step up to a much larger design palette using an up-to-date framework built on Sass.
-Keep in mind that bootstrap can sometimes be overly complex and encumbered leading to a bulky app/website.
+Consider *Bootstrap* if you're looking to step up to a much larger design palette using a framework built on Sass.
+Keep in mind that bootstrap can *sometimes* be overly complex and encumbered leading to bulky apps/websites.

 Consider *Bulma* if you would much rather do without the complexities of bootstrap(i.e. javascript) whilst having some of the component creation taken care of by a tiny, non-intrusive framework.